pkp/pkp-docs/dev/api/index.md

 ```
 {
 	"_href": "http://example.com/api/v1/submissions/219"
-	...
 }
 ```

-## Temporary Files
+## Upload Files

-Files can be uploaded by sending a `POST` request to the `/temporaryFiles` endpoint.
-It will return a file ID which can be used in subsequent requests.
+All files are uploaded by sending a `POST` request to the `/temporaryFiles` endpoint.
+It then returns a file ID which can be used in subsequent requests.
 Let's look at an example.

-To upload a logo for a context (journal, press, or preprint server),  upload the image by sending a `POST` request to `/temporaryFiles`.
+To upload a logo for a context (journal or press),  upload the image by sending a `POST` request to `/temporaryFiles`.
 A successful upload will generate the following response:

 ```
 {